dunglas/mercure/docs/hub/install.md

 ## Managed and HA Versions

-A managed and an on-premise high-scalability version of Mercure are available in private beta.
-[Drop us a mail](mailto:kevin+mercure@dunglas.fr?subject=I%27m%20interested%20in%20Mercure%27s%20private%20beta) for details and pricing.
+[Managed and High Availability versions of Mercure](https://mercure.rocks/pricing) are available, give them a try!

 ## Prebuilt Binary